binayjy8/LOOPS-1/README.md

-dBinay Bhusan Mohanta. and with the basis fullfill
+dBinay Bhusan Mohanta. and with the basis fullfil